CUPA Hazardous Materials Disclosure & Business Emergency Plan

-*March 1st- Annual chemical inventory certification due *March 1st- Annual EPCRA chemical reporting form due *Every three years- Business Emergency Plan needs to be reviewed and any changes need to be submitted.
+*March 1st- Annual chemical inventory certification due. *March 1st- Annual EPCRA chemical reporting form due. *March 1st- Annual Emergency Response/ Contingency Plan due.
 Paper hard copies will NOT be accepted.

 Business Plan State Statute: Health and Safety Code Sections 25500 - 25520 State Regulation: Title 19 California Code of Regulations, Division 2, Chapter 4, Article 4 Federal Statute: 42 United States Code 11002 Federal Regulation: Title 40 of the Code of Federal Regulations, Part 370